Life and Times of Frederick Douglass: Chapters 9–12

-Douglass discusses how the tension between the North and the South increased as anti-slavery movements were impacting slaveholding.
-John Brown and his companions grasped control of the federal arsenal at Harpers Ferry, Virginia, as part of a grander scheme to liberate slaves.
-People assumed Douglass was involved due to his connection to Brown and thus became a fugitive wanted by the federal government and the state of Virginia.
-Although Douglass knew about Brown's plan, he was not on board with the idea because he thought it was doomed to fail.
-Douglass escaped to Canada and then took a boat to England after he became a wanted fugitive.
-While in Europe, Douglass finds out that Anne, his daughter, has died, and he decides to return to America regardless of the consequences.
+Douglass discusses how the tension between the North and the South increased as anti-slavery efforts increased.
+John Brown, in his raid on Harpers Ferry, Virginia, took control of the federal arsenal there, as part of a scheme to liberate slaves.
+Although Douglass knew about Brown's plan, he opposed it because he thought it was doomed to fail.
+But people assumed that Douglass was involved due to his connection to Brown, so he escaped to Canada and then to England.
+While in Europe, Douglass finds out that his daughter Anne had died, and he returns to America.
 With the election of President Abraham Lincoln, Douglass views the American Civil War as a fight to end the slavery system.
-Douglass met Lincoln, who welcomed him into the White House and listened to his concerns regarding the unequal treatment of Black people.
-President Lincoln's Emancipation Proclamation, issued on January 1, 1863, freed slaves in the area of rebel governments.
+In 1863, Douglass met Lincoln, who welcomed him into the White House and listened to his concerns regarding the unequal treatment of Black soldiers, who had been allowed to enlist after Lincoln issued his Emancipation Proclamation January 1, 1863, freeing the slaves in states in rebellion.